cloudfoundry-community/splunk-firehose-nozzle-release/README.md

 ## jobs

-* `splunk-forwarder`: bosh managed Splunk heavy forwarder with HTTP event collector co-located with a streaming splunk-nozzle
+* `splunk-forwarder`: bosh managed Splunk heavy forwarder with HTTP event collector enabled
+* `spunk-nozzle`: Nozzle that drains firehose logs & forwards to HEC.
+Should be co-located with `splunk-forwarder`
+* `client-registrar`: A job that uses a uaa admin to register firehose nozzle credentials, skippable if creating proper credentials outside of this deployment
 * `splunk-full`: bosh managed Splunk search head and indexer.
-Intended for internal testing only (not HA and doesn't persist past rebuilds)
+Intended for internal testing only (not HA, doesn't persist past rebuilds, etc)